mahimtiwari/Triply.today/README.md

-# Setting Up `.env.local`
+# Setting Up `.env`

-Follow these steps to create and configure a `.env.local` file in the root directory of your project:
+Follow these steps to create and configure a `.env` file in the root directory of your project:

 1. **Create the File**
-    Create a new file named `.env.local` in the root directory where `package.json` is located.
+    Create a new file named `.env` in the root directory where `package.json` is located.

 2. **Edit the File**
-    Open the `.env.local` file in a text editor or VS Code.
+    Open the `.env` file in a text editor or VS Code.

 3. **Add the API Key**
     Add the following line to the file: